What is supplier management? And how to make sure your suppliers act like partners

 - Within this network of professionals, are they equally recognized as experts in their field?

-Identify who are your key partners and the reason you initially sought each of their services or expertise.
+Go back to the beginning.
+Think back to when you first established these relationships and work to identify your key partners and the reason you initially sought each of their services or expertise:

 - What role do they play?